 And together we made a second website to start selling in Europe.

-Francesca lives in France and I live on a small organic farm in Le Marche, Italy.
+Francesca lives in Germany and I live on a small organic farm in Le Marche, Italy.
 This is a photo taken from my front veranda.

 Living surrounded by nature is a continuous source of design inspiration for me.